Hilda Bynoe: Personal life

 In 1990, she retired to continue her writing and to assist in the care of her granddaughters Olukemi and Nandi.
 She continued as Patroness of several organizations, including the Caribbean College of Family Physicians, the John Hayes Memorial Kidney Foundation and the Caribbean Women’s Association.
 She died, aged 91, in Trinidad.
+Her younger sister was Rosalind Howells, Baroness Howells of St Davids, who was a member of the House of Lords from 1999 until 2019.